 An aggressive and structured apparatus replacement program ensures operational reliability without placing a sudden financial burden on the community.
 Downgrading apparatus to reserve service is a critical component of this program.
-Reserve engine (E41) continues to experience excessive repair problems, raising concern on its ability to serve a 20-year period.
-Due to an unexpected catastrophic failure, the rescue boat was replaced in 2013.
-C40 was replaced in 2014, with previous unit moving to its reserve status (C46).
+Engine 41 and Tanker 45 were both replaced in 2018.